Georgakopoulos-Soares-lab/G4Hunter-Companion/README.md

 ## How to Cite

-If you use G4Hunter-Companion in your research, cite the original work:
+If you use G4Hunter-Companion in your research, please cite the original work:

 ### Original G4Hunter Algorithm